At its core, disability insurance protects you in the event a serious injury or illness limits your ability to work and earn an income.

 But there are a number of moving parts to disability insurance.
 Some of those components are available in the form of optional riders.
 These add-on features enable policy owners to personalize and enhance their coverage.
 Disability insurance riders help customize a policy to fit a person’s individual needs and preferences.

+No disability insurance policy is one-size-fits-all.
+The additional benefits that make sense for one person may be completely unnecessary for the next.
 In this article, we cover all of the disability insurance riders you need to understand, including:

 Read on to learn more.